 Correspondence addresses and confidentiality for UK patents

-The government's briefing notice explains the requirements for businesses that are applying for a UK patent to have a UK or EEA address for service.
+The government’s briefing notice explains the requirements for businesses (both in the UK and overseas) that are applying for a UK patent to have a UK or EEA address for service.
 The notice also outlines the way in which legal professional privilege is given to communications between UK registered patent attorneys and their clients (or other intellectual property representatives).
-None of this is affected by the UK leaving the EU (because these matters are not determined by EU law or the UK's membership of the EU), so it's very much business as usual!
+None of this is affected by the UK leaving the EU (because these matters are not determined by EU law or the UK’s membership of the EU), so it’s very much business as usual!